matrix-org/synapse/docs/delegate.md

 Note, specifying a port is optional.
 If no port is specified, then it defaults to 8448.

-With .well-known, federation servers will check for a valid TLS certificate for the delegated hostname (in our example: `synapse.example.com`).
+With .well-known delegation, federating servers will check for a valid TLS certificate for the delegated hostname (in our example: `synapse.example.com`).

 ## SRV DNS record delegation